Now accepting applications from candidates for the 2023-25 Emerging Leader Fellowship. Learn more.

 Making Philadelphia a National Model for Participatory Defense

 Raj Jayadev is a community organizer and criminal justice advocate.
-He recently served as a Stoneleigh Fellow with the Defender Association of Philadelphia, where he is instituting the practice of participatory defense in the juvenile court system.
+He recently served as a Stoneleigh Fellow with the Defender Association of Philadelphia, where he instituted the practice of participatory defense into the family court system.